LowOnCode/lowoncode/docs/component.md

 # Introduction
-A component serves as a blueprint to create nodes.
+A component serves as a blueprint to create a node.

-# Creating your first component
+# Your first component
-To create a component best is to start with making a copy of the `hello` components below.
-Just place it in the folder called `/components`.
-If you run the instance in dev modus it will automaticly refresh and pick up your newly created component.
+To create your first component start by making a copy of the `hello` components below.
+Place it in a folder e.g.  `components`.

 # Component in depth
-See below a simple component.
-It consists of one `input` and one `output` and a `props` field which can be used to control the `options` that are availible in your code.
+The below component consists of one `input` and one `output` and a `props` field which can be used to control the `options` that are availible in your code.

-The magic happens what you specify in the lifecycle function `created` or `mounted`.
-There is a slight different between both function.
-As in the `created` you aren't able to `send` out messages as the other component aren't most likely not initialized.
-Therefor we suggest to use `mounted` lifecycle function to start coding.
+The magic happens in the lifecycle function called `mounted`.
+> Note: There is also a `created` method which will be called during the creation yet you won't be able to directly `send` out messages as the other component are most likely not initialized yet.

-The `mounted` function is being called with some `context` which you can use in your component.
+The `mounted` function is being called with `context` which you can use in your component.
 In the example below we destructure the `context` directly.

 The `on` and `send` functions are at the heart of the system.
 With the `on` function you can listen to incoming messages.
 And with the `send` function you can send a `payload` to the connected components on a certain `port`.